limanetolimaneto/signup_flow/README.md

 Built with Laravel, the system focuses on clarity, security, and best practices for user registration.

 ## 🧩 Key Features:
--📧 Email-based registration with secure password handling
+- **📧 Email-based registration with secure password handling**

--🔐 4-digit verification code sent via email to confirm user identity
+- **🔐 4-digit verification code sent via email to confirm user identity**

--🛡️ Validation logic to ensure proper input and secure user data
+- **🛡️ Validation logic to ensure proper input and secure user data**

--🚦 Step-by-step user experience that mimics production environments
+- **🚦 Step-by-step user experience that mimics production environments**

--🧰 Extensible structure, ideal for integrating with login systems, admin panels, or role-based access control in future expansions
+- **🧰 Extensible structure, ideal for integrating with login systems, admin panels, or role-based access control in future expansions**
 ---